Babcock Wyvil Court and Woofferton transmitting station

 Q. What happens to International SOS?

 A. Encompass does not subscribe to International SOS, but it does have a global travel insurance policy.
-Babcock Media Services are currently examining whether it is adequate for the company’s and staff’s needs, or whether additional arrangements are required.
+Encompass Digital Media Services Ltd. are currently examining whether it is adequate for the company’s and staff’s needs, or whether additional arrangements are required.

 Q. Will expenses policy change?

-A. It is expected that the new company will move to the Encompass policy in due course.
+A. It is expected that the company will move to the Encompass policy in due course.